The fish in the Columbia River and its tributaries are of paramount importance to our people, our diet, and our health.

 Coho work-up at Prosser

-Yakama Nation Fisheries – Yakima Klickitat Fisheries Project (YKFP) is requesting bids for construction of a Salmon Habitat Enhancement Project to be implemented between September 15, 2014 and October 15, 2014.
+Yakama Nation Fisheries - Yakima Klickitat Fisheries Project (YKFP) is requesting bids for construction of a salmon habitat restoration project in the Upper Yakima River to be implemented between October 15, 2014 and February 1,2015.